 GLP-1 (glucagon-like peptide-1) receptor agonists mimic the action of the natural GLP-1 hormone.
 They help regulate blood sugar by increasing insulin secretion, slowing stomach emptying and reducing appetite.
 These mechanisms not only improve glycaemic control but also contribute to significant weight loss.

-While these medications are effective, they can reduce your intake of essential vitamins and minerals in three key ways:
+While these medications are effective, they can reduce your intake of essential vitamins and minerals.

 Vital vitamins and minerals to watch

-If you’re using GLP-1 medications, monitoring and supporting your nutrient levels is essential.
+If you’re using or considering GLP-1 medications, monitoring and supporting your nutrient levels is essential.
 The following are particularly important:

 • Vitamin D